 - Cost: $ – Buy here

-These are just solar panels without a battery.
-You simply plug your device into the solar panel, put it in the sun, and let it charge.
+Most portable solar panels don’t have built-in batteries.
+To use them, you simply plug your device into the solar panel, put the solar panel in the sun, and let it charge the device.

 Another issue with these solar panels is that if sunlight reduces during charging, the power output reduces – and stays at that reduced rate.
 That means a shadow passing over the charger can reduce output to practically zero!!